Ready to Get Cooking?

 - Shape each piece of the dough into a ball.
 It is easier to roll out a circle by starting with a ball!

-- For a thick and chewy crust (but still crispy on the bottom), brush crust with oil.
-Cover and let dough stand for about 15 minutes until almost double in size after it has been kneaded.
+For a thick and chewy crust (but still crispy on the bottom), brush the crust with oil.
+Cover and let the dough stand for about 15 minutes until almost doubled in size.

-- Spread pizza sauce (Tomato and/or Basil Pesto) over dough.
+- Spread pizza sauce (Tomato and/or Basil Pesto) over the dough.

 Baking the pizza

-- Bake for about 10-20 minutes until cheese gets bubbly, and the crust is golden brown.
+- Bake for about 10-20 minutes until the cheese gets bubbly, and the crust is golden brown.

-- Bake thin crusts quickly, thicker crusts longer.
-Be sure to keep a close watch on your pizza because, when you’re cooking at a high temperature, there’s a fine line between delightful and crispy and scorched.
+- Note: Bake thin crusts quickly, thicker crusts longer.
+Keep a close watch on your pizza because there’s a fine line between delightful and crispy and scorched when cooking at a high temperature.